-The competition is divided into two rounds: the Regional Rounds and Finals Day.
+The competition is run in the British Parliamentary (BP) debating style (see the Cambridge Guide to BP Debating) and is divided into two rounds: the Regional Rounds and Finals Day.

 The Local Round will be hosted at a University in your area.
 Teams from around the area will converge on the host

 University where they will be put into rooms of 4 teams.
 Debates will be in the standard British Parliamentary format (click here to download our guide on this style of debating).

 The first motion for the regional rounds will be pre-announced, although teams will not know their position.
 The second debate will have its

 motion announced 15 minutes before the start of the second